ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/README.md

 cordova plugin add ibm-mfp-push
 ```

+This also installs the Cordova Core plug-in, which initializes your connection to Bluemix.

 From your app root folder, verify that the Cordova Core and Push plugin were installed successfully, using the following command.

 ```Bash